zeibura/DayZServer/README.md

 - Gear set to appear from Pristine to Damaged, not Badly Damaged.
 - Spawn point set to Chernogorsk W petrol station.

-### 0.3.0
+### 0.1.0

-- Fixed error preventing entire spawnable types file from being read.
+- Fixed bug spawning in the sea (test character killed by server wipe)
-- Spawn point added at Chernogorsk N petrol station.
+- Spawn point set to the road outside NP train station.

-### 0.4.0
+### 0.0.1

-- Added extra items to types.xml, slightly increased amount of food by adding more food items.
-- Increased number of deer and pig spawns.
-- Relocated spawn points to Balota, Kozlovka, Naděždino, Mogilevka and Pusta.
-- Removed canteens from cars.
-- Fixed issue with some cars not spawning with an extra radiator.
+- Solitary spawn point set to Novaya Petrovka train station.

-### 0.5.0
+### 0.0.0

-- Reduced amount of overall loot.
-- Slightly reduced pig spawns.
-- Fixed issue with Šárkas still not spawning with extra radiator.
+- Default config, DayZ version 1.13